zkamvar/predtimechart/README.md

     - `componentModels`: an array of model names, a subset of those in the `options` object (see below).
     - `targetKey`: same as passed to `_fetchData` above.
     - `referenceDate`: ""
+    - `userModelName`: The model's displayed name.
+Must be a valid name, e.g., no spaces, commas, etc.

 # Options object